Red Flags for Education investments

 About the Author

-Greg Parry is CEO of Global Services in Education (GSE) and co-founder of GSE Capital Advisory Group.
+Greg Parry is CEO of Global Services in Education (GSE).
 He advises investors, family offices, and institutions on how to assess, structure, and invest in education assets across global markets.

 Want help evaluating a school or education investment?